alexfjw/shopee-com/README.md

-1) throw your files into data/
+## Throw your files into data/

 It should have the following structure

 .
 ├── data
 │   ├── test
 │   └── train
 └── fastai (symlink to your fastai location)

 Just dump your notebooks in root, following the following convention: